 2023 is the ideal time to conduct a brand audit and ensure everything is in alignment with your core goals and vision.
 Work to develop a story that ties your product or service to something bigger.
 Then, outline how you’ll tell that story through various social media channels.
 If it’s in your budget, exploring developing a video marketing strategy.
 With consumers consistently gravitating towards video content, telling a more immediate, stimulating video story on social has become a staple for businesses, in any industry and of all sizes.

 When it comes to gearing up your small business marketing, it’s important to keep your resources in mind.
 Rather than taking a broad approach and trying to do many things, focus on a few key areas– it’s better to do a few things really well than to do a lot of things poorly.

-While keeping your focus on a few key areas is essential for success, it’s important to keep the future in mind.
+While keeping your focus on a few key areas is essential for success (like link building), it’s important to keep the future in mind.
 The words “content is king” rings true in modern business, but refers to more than social media.